Harold Ramirez Preview, Player Props: Rays vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff ranks first in the league with a collective 9.5 strikeouts per nine innings.
+- The pitching staff for the Marlins has a collective 9.5 K/9, the first-best in MLB.

-- The Marlins have a 4.20 team ERA that ranks 15th across all league pitching staffs.
+- The Marlins have a 4.25 team ERA that ranks 17th among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.